hdanzi/Binghamton-University-Parking-Shiny-App/README.md

 ## 🚀 How to Run Local
 1. Clone this repository.
-2. Ensure you have the dataset `TuesThursBingParking3.csv` in your working directory.
+2. Ensure the `/www` folder and `.csv` file are in the root directory as described above.
 3. Install required packages:
    ```R
    install.packages(c("shiny", "dplyr", "plotly", "ggplot2"))